14 Comments

 Allowed time to spend in Peru as a tourist and how to check how long you can stay

 While during the height of the Corona pandemic Peru eliminated the stamping of passports when entering the country, in May 2022 the entry stamp was re-introduced just to be eliminated again at the end of May 2023 for those entering Peru on international flights.
-And, unfortunately, this time it seems for good as there are already plans to successively stop stamping at land borders as well; however, right now you still should get an entry stamp when crossing into Peru at a land border.
+And, unfortunately, this time it seems for good as at land borders stamping of passports is eliminated successively as well.

 Today, your entry and the number of days you got (and when you leave your departure) is just automatically registered and nothing more than an entry in the Migraciones database.
 Once again, tourist and business travelers don't have anything in writing on how long they are allowed to stay.